Holguin, Cuba: Ultimate Travel Guide

 1. Explore Wild Cayo Saetia (+ Spot Wildlife)

-Set at the entrance to the Bahia de Nipe (Nipe Bay) on the far eastern part of the province, Cayo Saetia is a lovely natural key with an incredible beach on the northwest side of the island.
+Set at the entrance to the Bahia de Nipe (Nipe Bay) on the far eastern part of the province, Cayo Saetia is a lovely natural cay with an incredible beach on the northwest side of the island.

 The island is covered by the Parque Nacional Cayo Saetia to protect its array of wildlife – which includes tons of animals you wouldn’t expect, including zebras, antelopes, buffalos, and even ostriches.
 Wildlife safaris are popular excursions, are catamaran tours around the island with stops at beaches and for snorkeling.

-While you won’t find any safari lodges for families or the like in the area as you might in other wildlife areas, Cayo Saetia’s wildlife experiences are one of a kind, and much more affordable than similar wildlife encounters you might find elsewhere.
+While you won’t find any safari lodges for families or the like in the area as you might in other wildlife areas, Cayo Saetia’s wildlife experiences are one of a kind and much more affordable than similar wildlife encounters you might find elsewhere.

 2. Visit The Charming Town of Gibara